 So, your email content should focus on building brand awareness; such emails could include:

-• Welcome emails: When a subscriber first joins your mailing list, thank them and send a warm introduction written in a tone that conveys your brand's personality.
+- Welcome emails: When a subscriber first joins your mailing list, thank them and send a warm introduction written in a tone that conveys your brand's personality.
 You could even offer a coupon code to ensure you get off on the right foot.
 It's also worth setting subscriber expectations by telling them how often they'll receive emails from you.
+For a professional touch, consider including a well-crafted signature—resources on how to make an email signature can help you create one that reinforces your brand identity.

-Pro Tip: If you have information like the subscriber's name, always customize your emails using merge tags to make them more personal.
+Pro Tip: If you have information like the subscriber's name, always customize your emails using merge tags within your email marketing software to make them more personal.

 2. Lead Nurturing/Consideration